spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

 :ref:`-onSuccess-`                     "Unwraps" a ``Future[T]`` and runs its inner route after future completion with
-                                       the future's value as an extraction of type ``T`` :ref:`-optionalAuthenticate-`          Tries to authenticate the user with a given authenticator and either extract a an object representing the optional user context or rejects :ref:`-optionalCookie-`                Extracts an ``HttpCookie`` with a given name, if the cookie is not present in the request extracts ``None`` :ref:`-optionalHeaderValue-`           Extracts an optional HTTP header value using a given function
+                                       the future's value as an extraction of type ``T`` :ref:`-optionalAuthenticate-`          Tries to authenticate the user with a given authenticator and either extract a an object representing the user context, extract `None`, or rejects :ref:`-optionalCookie-`                Extracts an ``HttpCookie`` with a given name, if the cookie is not present in the request extracts ``None`` :ref:`-optionalHeaderValue-`           Extracts an optional HTTP header value using a given function